ForModLabUHel/forClimate/README_mottiprebas.md

 >[!NOTE]
 >The data file directories (*initmotti, mottistand, mottimodeltree, prebascoeff*) must exist before simulation.
->Also the file the inital Motti file (in this case *prebasTest.txt') must exists and able to produce
+>Also the inital Motti file (in this case *prebasTest.txt') must exists and able to produce
 >the first *Stand.txt* and *ModelTrees.txt* files.

 The number 20 is the simulation time (years).
 The last growth step is from 15 to 20, i.e the growth step  is 5 by default.